raghavptdr18/Ford_Fulkerson_Algo_Implementation/Ford_Fulkerson_Algorithm_Implementation-main/README.md

 Now the program will ask you to enter the source and sink vertex, give that input.

+Note that ->
+-- Source vertex has all outward edges and sink vertex has all inward edges.

 Finally the program will tell you the maximum flow from source to sink vertex.
 Program ends successfully :-)